plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 layout: post
 title:  "Create a custom connector that accesses an anonymous REST API"
 author: plamber
-categories: [ Development, Developer, Microsoft Flow, PowerApps ]
+categories: [ Development, Developer, Power Automation, PowerApps ]
-tags: [Development, Custom Connectors, Microsoft Flow, PowerApps, Microsoft 365]
+tags: [Development, Custom Connectors, Power Automation, PowerApps, Microsoft 365]
 featured: false
 series: CustomConnectorsFlowAndPowerApps
 ---
 > You can download the source code for this series directly from my [GitHub repository](https://github.com/plamber/powerplattformcustomconnectors/).
 The name of this sample project is *01.
 SimpleRESTApi*.

-In this post, we are going to create our first custom connector definition in Microsoft Flow.
+In this post, we are going to create our first custom connector definition in Power Automation.
 For sake of simplicity, the custom connector will consume one single *action* retrieving data from an anonymous ASP.NET Core REST API hosted in Azure.
 I am going to guide you on how to create your first connector from scratch.

 ## What do I need to get started?
 This is the prerequisites to get this example up-and-running:
 - Any Visual Studio version with ASP.NET Core
 - An Azure Subscription to host your REST API
-- A Microsoft Flow subscription with the ability to create your custom connector
+- A Power Automation subscription with the ability to create your custom connector
 - Some basic knowledge about ASP.NET core and REST APIs
-- Some basic knowledge on how to create a flow in Microsoft Flow
+- Some basic knowledge on how to create a flow in Power Automation

 ## 1) Create your API
 We are not interested in building complex APIs in this exercise.
 The ASP.NET Core Web Application template will be sufficient.